markolbert/J4JLogging/README.md

             var builder = new ContainerBuilder();

-            var provider = new DynamicChannelConfigProvider
+            var provider = new ChannelConfigProvider
                 {
                     Source = config
                 }